 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The dollar fell sharply in Asian trade on Monday as investor confidence in the US economy continued to be dented by US President Donald Trump’s plans to overhaul the Federal Reserve, which would raise questions about the central bank’s independence.
+The US dollar fell sharply in Asian trading on Monday as investor confidence in the US economy continued to be affected by President Donald Trump's plan to reform the Fed, which would raise questions about the central bank's independence.

 Thời báo Ngân hàngThời báo Ngân hàng21/04/2025